 - For FY 2018-19 2017-18 is Rs.
 5,00,000

 Skip the steps and use our updated income tax calculator instead.

-Based on your total salary for the whole year and your investments in tax-saving products, your employer determines how much TDS has to be cut from your salary each month.
+TDS is tax deducted at source.
+Your employer deducts a portion of your salary every month and pays it to the Income Tax Department on your behalf.
+Based on your total salary for the whole year and your investments in tax-saving products, your employer determines how much TDS has to be deducted from your salary each month.

 For a salaried employee, TDS forms a major portion of an employee’s income tax payment.
 Your employer will provide you with a TDS certificate called Form 16 typically around June or July showing you how much tax was deducted each month.